open-telemetry/semantic-conventions/docs/general/attributes.md

 on `server.*`, `client.*`, `destination.*` or `source.*`, SHOULD only populate the `address`/`port` pair on `network.peer.*` and `network.local.*` when they are not the same.

-`network.peer.port` and `network.local.port` SHOULD only be populated for families that have notion of port.

 _Note: Specific structures and methods to obtain socket-level attributes are mentioned here only as examples.
 Instrumentations would usually use Socket API provided by their environment or sockets implementations._

 When connecting using `connect(2)`